gitcoinco/grants-stack/packages/api/README.md

 This package is meant to be used by the round operators to

 - view how the matching funds distributions evolve during the course of a round
-- determine how the funds should be split amongst the projects based on the votes recieved
+- determine how the funds should be split amongst the projects based on the votes received

 Indexed data can be queried by the graphs deployed from the [graph](../graph) package.